 House of Burlesque behind the scenes in customised Kiss Me Deadly

 Women who strip usually pay the clubs they strip in to be allowed to work that evening.
 This can be over £100 pounds a night.
 They then often have to pay a cut of anything they make on the night to the club, and in many clubs, part of their job is to encourage you to drink more.
 Or, er, buy water pistols (don’t ask.
 Really, really don’t ask).
 There doesn’t seem to be an obvious trade union to join, and sometimes there are security issues.

 Women who perform burlesque are usually paid to perform and are booked to perform particular acts as part of a show, though rates vary wildly (and if booked by us, may largely involve pants).
 In all honesty, most of them doing for love, as its still rare to find a performer making enough money to live off performance alone.
 They are often members of Equity, and this involves insurance, employment law, legal advice, the magic words “cancellation fee” and so on.
 Thus far I have yet to see a burlesque club in which security has been an issue, though I did once put a man in an arm lock in a private members club because he’d got a bit gropey when we were teaching burlesque as a warm up to a night.
-That man had got burlesque and sex work mixed up, the poor dear.
+That man had some issues understanding about consent.

 Costume and content